-The warrants granted to Amazon increase the number of diluted shares reported, which has an effect on our fully diluted earnings per share.
-Further, the warrants are presented as liabilities in our consolidated balance sheets and are subject to fair value measurement adjustments during the periods that they are outstanding.
+The warrants granted to Amazon increase the number of diluted shares reported, which has a negative effect on our fully diluted earnings per share.
+Further, some of the warrants are presented as liabilities in our consolidated balance sheets and are subject to fair value measurement adjustments during the periods that they are outstanding.
 Accordingly, future fluctuations in the fair value of the warrants could have a material adverse effect on our results of operations.